 Why is drug testing necessary?

 Drug testing is not conducted with the intent of identifying law-breakers and bringing them to justice.
 These tests are done to weed out potential drug abusers in a construction firm.
 The tests allow employers to keep from sending them to actual job sites where they could suffer physical harm.
 Or perhaps even cause harm to others.
 It could also jeopardize the quality of work.

 Most state laws allow companies to apply mandatory screening on their workers without any obstacles regarding privacy issues or violation of any rights.
-These tests are, after all, beneficial to drug abusers who would otherwise be exposed to unnecessary risk if they went on the job site while under the influence of illegal drugs.
+These accurate drug tests are, after all, beneficial to drug abusers who would otherwise be exposed to unnecessary risk if they went on the job site while under the influence of illegal drugs.

 Making sure that there are no workers on site who are using illegal drugs is also good company practice.
 It can protect the firm from any legal issues in the unlikely event of an industrial accident.
 Sadly, the construction sector has been flagged by public health authorities as a relatively high-risk group for substance abuse, with over 15 percent of workers found to be using drugs.
 This is twice the national average.
 Other statistics show that up to 35 percent of workplace injuries and deaths involve drug abuse.
 At a job site, such incidents range from falls, cuts and burns, exposure to chemicals, electrocution, impact with objects, and even being crushed between objects.

 12 Panel Drug Test: Is it worth the cost?